 Are There Any Extra Steps I Should Take?

-- Confirm Damage Coverage: Review the types of damage covered by insurance – is it specific parts only, or all of the vehicle?
+- Confirm Damage Coverage: Review the types of damage covered by insurance – is it specific parts only or all of the vehicle?
 Can you extend the insurance if needed?

 - Check Coverage Limit: Many companies only cover the Kelley Blue Book value of the car.
 Make sure that your vehicle is covered to the level that you want.
 If you feel that your vehicle is worth more than the Blue Boo value, you may be able to purchase extra insurance to cover it.

-- Check with Your Auto Insurance Company: Depending on your policy, your car may be covered by your insurer during auto transport, up to or even beyond what the carrier’s cargo insurance provides.
+- Check with Your Auto Insurance Company: Depending on your policy, your car may be covered by your insurer during auto transport, up to or beyond what the carrier’s cargo insurance provides.
 It may cover damages, including weather, debris, and negligence over what the cargo insurance covers.
 Make sure you know what is and isn’t covered by all insurances tied to the move!

-- Thorough Inspections at Both Ends: Before handing the keys to the driver and before taking them back, perform a thorough inspection of the vehicle.
+- Thorough Inspections at Both Ends: Before handing the keys to the driver and taking them back, perform a thorough inspection of the vehicle.
 Regardless of the insurance carried by you or the auto transport company you work with, you will not be able to make a claim should something occur without appropriate records.
 Pictures and records are necessary for a claim to be filed – if you don’t have them, you won’t be able to lobby for your claim successfully.

 Ship with Number 1 Auto Transport

 So, ship your car, truck, dealership purchase, or SUV with Number 1 Auto Transport, and let us worry about the insurance headaches!
 All of our motor carriers carry the best cargo insurance in the industry, but more importantly, make a great effort to ensure it’s not needed.
-Reach out to our team at Number 1 Auto Transport today, and we can answer your insurance questions or any other questions you may have about the vehicle transport.
+Reach out to our team at Number 1 Auto Transport today, and we can answer your insurance questions or any other questions about the vehicle transport.